Dariasteam/JSON-cpp/README.md

 # JSON-cpp [![Build Status](https://travis-ci.org/Dariasteam/JSON-cpp.svg?branch=master)](https://travis-ci.org/Dariasteam/JSON-cpp)

+#### [Documentation](http://dariasteam.github.io/JSON-cpp/)

 Simple _serialization_ and json file manipulation in C++11 on the fly!

-#### [Documentation](http://dariasteam.github.io/JSON-cpp/)
+This library allows you to do some fancy stuff like these:
 ## Serialization
 ```c++
 #include "..../serializable.hpp"